gprMax/gprMax/toolboxes/STLtoVoxel/README.rst

 The main script is ``stltovoxel.py`` which should be run at the command line and takes three arguments:

-* ``stlfilename`` is name of STL file to convert including the path.
+* ``path`` is base path to the folder containing the STL file(s) to convert.
-* ``-matindex`` is an integer which represents the index of the material to be used from the materials file which will accompany the generated geometry file (HDF5 format).
 * ``-dxdyz`` is the spatial discretisation of the generated voxelised mesh.
-It should be given as three floating point numbers.
+It should be given as a floating point number.

 The physical dimensions of the voxelised object will depend on the size of the object in the original STL file and the spatial discretisation chosen.

 Example
 -------

-To create a voxelised mesh (HDF5 geometry file) from the ubiquitous `Stanford bunny <https://en.wikipedia.org/wiki/Stanford_bunny>`_ STL file, using a spatial discretisation of 1mm and selecting material index 2 from a materials file:
+To create a voxelised mesh (HDF5 geometry file) from the ubiquitous `Stanford bunny <https://en.wikipedia.org/wiki/Stanford_bunny>`_ STL file, using a spatial discretisation of 1mm:

 .. code-block:: none

-    python -m toolboxes.STLtoVoxel.stltovoxel toolboxes/STLtoVoxel/examples/stl/Stanford_Bunny.stl -matindex 2 -dxdydz 0.001 0.001 0.001
+    python -m toolboxes.STLtoVoxel.stltovoxel toolboxes/STLtoVoxel/examples/stl/Stanford_Bunny.stl -dxdydz 0.001

 Since the number of voxels are 108 x 88 x 108 and the spatial discretisation chosen is 1mm, the physical dimensions of the Stanford bunny when imported into gprMax will be 0.108 x 0.088 x 0.108mm.

 The following is an example of a ``materials.txt`` file that can be used with the generated geometry file (HDF5 format) when importing into gprMax.
-Since ``-matindex`` is set to 2 the material with name ``hdpe``, i.e. a plastic, will be used.
+The material index used in the HDF5 geometry file corresponds to the number of STL files converted, e.g. it will be zero if only a single STL file is converted.

 .. literalinclude:: ../../toolboxes/STLtoVoxel/examples/materials.txt
     :language: none
     :linenos:

-The following Python script (using our Python API) can be used to import the generated geometry file ``Stanford_Bunny.h5`` and materials file ``materials.txt`` into a gprMax model:
+The following Python script (using our Python API) can be used to import the generated geometry file ``Stanford_Bunny.h5`` and materials file ``materials.txt`` into a gprMax model.
+The bunny material will be sand, i.e. index zero in the materials file.

 .. literalinclude:: ../../toolboxes/STLtoVoxel/examples/bunny.py
     :language: python